Test Equipment Nederland BV

 This particle counter is very advanced and has state-of-the-art techniques that are capable of detecting the small nanoparticles.
 The particles are indicated in # / cm3 (particles per cubic cm).
 A diesel engine with a properly functioning particle filter emits less than 20,000 particles.
 A diesel engine with a defective filter can emit millions of particles!

 How does a particle counter work?

+The current diesel exhaust measurement as we know it in the MOT, is performed with a free acceleration.
+The accelerator pedal must be pressed to the maximum and this is how the maximum smoke emission is measured.
+Certainly in the early years of diesel exhaust measurement, this caused many annoyances and problems.
 With the new particle counter, this free acceleration is a thing of the past.
 A particle counter measures at idle speed and will therefore be friendlier to use.
-The engine will of course have to be at operating temperature before the measurement, in order to guarantee correct operation of the soot filter.
+The engine will of course have to be at operating temperature before the measurement, in order to guarantee correct operation of the particle filter.
 A separate speed measurement will not be necessary.

 When will the TEN particle counter be available?

 The TEN AEM has been approved by the official Dutch National Laboratory the NMI, following the NPTI specifications.
 Production is expected to start in the 4th quarter of 2020.